junxit/us-congress-bills-110/metadata.md

 - 2007-03-27 — Introduced in House
 - 2007-03-27 — Introduced in House
 - 2007-03-27 — Referred to the House Committee on Natural Resources.
+- 2007-04-04 — Referred to the Subcommittee on Fisheries, Wildlife, and Oceans.
+- 2008-07-14 — Considered under suspension of the rules. (consideration: CR H6414-6415)
+- 2008-07-14 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+1714.
+- 2008-07-14 — Motion to reconsider laid on the table Agreed to without objection.
+- 2008-07-14 — Ms. Bordallo moved to suspend the rules and pass the bill.
+- 2008-07-14 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H6414)
+- 2008-07-14 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H6414)